Solid colors always work best. The

-Men bring a few dress shirts (white, light
+Men: Bring a few dress shirts (white, light

 blue, yellow etc) and a few ties to choose from.

-Women a solid color middle tone or dark
+Women: Solid color middle tone or dark

-pantsuit and a few shells and/or shirts (light color) that work under
+pantsuit and a few shells and/or shirts (light color)

 Make sure that you iron your wardrobe